robinjfisher/Touchstone/README.markdown

 		end
 	end

+Touchstone requires your user model to have a method called lifetime\_value in order to calculate the revenue that a user has generated.
 Tracking a user's lifetime value will depend on your transactional logic but assuming a common pattern of a user having a subscription and that subscription containing many transactions, the following could be used:

 	class User < ActiveRecord::Base
 		...